5,341 related texts · 2 related myths · Page 4 of 112

 Remember, Tobit, a righteous man living in exile in Nineveh, had been blinded.
 His misfortune leads to a painful exchange with his wife, Hannah.
 It all starts when Tobit, thinking ...

-That's the world the Maccabees faced.
-The Book of Maccabees I, a historical text from the Second Temple period not included in the Tanakh, paints a vivid picture.
-It throws us righ...
+The Book of Maccabees I turns to Voice of Torah of Temple.
+The Book of Maccabees I, a historical text from the Second Temple period not included in the Tanakh, paints a vivid pictu...

 Upon entering the Holy Land, the very first thing they did was bury Joseph's bones in Shechem.
 Why Shechem, of all places?
 Well, the Talmud tells us that God Himself instructed the...